Tommy Edman Preview, Player Props: Cardinals vs. Reds

 Reds Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Reds pitching staff ranks 18th in the league.
+- The Reds have the 24th-ranked team ERA across all MLB pitching staffs (4.76).

-- The Reds have the 24th-ranked team ERA among all league pitching staffs (4.77).
+- Reds pitchers combine to give up 201 total home runs at a clip of 1.4 per game (third-most in baseball).

-- The Reds surrender the third-most home runs in baseball (200 total, 1.4 per game).
+- His most recent time out came on Wednesday, Aug.
+30 against the San Francisco Giants, when the righty went 5 1/3 innings, surrendering no earned runs while giving up three hits.

-- His last appearance was on Sunday against the Chicago Cubs, when the righty tossed four innings, surrendering three earned runs while allowing five hits.
+- The 24-year-old has put up an ERA of 4.75, with 12 strikeouts per nine innings, in 17 games this season.
+Opponents have a .255 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.